 - Rev 21:1-4

 Joseph’s story from Genesis, Chapters 37-50 has also been a great source of comfort to me.
-This Bible story has been made into a Disney animated movie called “Joseph, King of Dreams”, which is quite an accurate and compelling rendition of the Bible story.
+This Bible story has been made into a Dreamworks animated movie called “Joseph, King of Dreams”, which is quite an accurate and compelling rendition of the Bible story.
 You can watch a song from the film here — terribly soppy, but it still makes me weep happy-sad tears almost every time I listen.
 If you’re due for a therapeutic cry, have a listen!

 2. Song playlists